m040601/loggy/log-jan20-pi.md

 [3DPCBoy – build your own handheld gaming platform – Johan von Konow](https://vonkonow.com/wordpress/2020/01/3dpcboy-build-your-own-handheld-gaming-platform/)
+3DPCBoy is using a rather unique approach – is not built around a glass fiber PCB like most electronics.
+Instead it uses a 3D Printed Circuit Board (3DPCB).
+This makes it easier to replicate, less expensive and you don’t need to wait for a PCB delivery.
+If you want to know more about 3DPCB, or use it in your own project, you can read about the development here .

 Foldable 3D printed Arduino case – Johan von Konow